By Freedom of Religion of South Africa (FOR SA)

 Learner Pregnancy Policy*

 The Department of Basic Education (DBE) has advised that due to some internal processes, the revised draft Policy on Learner Pregnancy (which includes Comprehensive Sexuality Education (CSE) as a key component) was still to be finalised and thereafter submitted to Cabinet for final ratification.
+After Cabinet has approved the Policy, provincial meetings will be held regarding its implementation in schools.
 (From a religious freedom point of view, FOR SA made submissions on the inclusion of CSE, which has proven itself worldwide to be a highly explicit programme aimed at sexualising children rather than teaching them about sex.)

 Lockdown Regulations, and Directions for religious gatherings*